bisdn/bisdn.github.io/network_configuration/stp.md

 ---
-title: Spanning Tree (xSTP)
+title: Spanning Tree (STP)
 parent: Network Configuration
 ---

-# Spanning Tree (xSTP)
+# Spanning Tree (STP)

 ## Introduction

-The Spanning Tree Protocol (STP) is a protocol meant to build loop-less topologies in L2 networks.
+The Spanning Tree Protocol (STP) is a protocol meant to build loop-less topologies in Layer 2 networks.
 It works by distributively creating network paths without loops that could be harmful in case of e.g. flooding broadcast messages, by disabling (blocking) ports in the configured bridges.
 This document shows how to configure and test the STP implementation available in Linux.

 **WARNING**: BISDN Linux currently supports standard STP (IEEE Standard 802.1d) and RSTP (IEEE Standard 802.1w).
 For current network topologies, RSTP is the protocol more commonly used.
 For RSTP you *have* to use the packaged [mstpd](https://github.com/mstpd/mstpd).
 {: .label .label-yellow }